-Today we are going to test the Arduino compiler by running a series of easy tests to see how smart it is when making optimizations in our code.
+Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

-Often in the chat, I tell you that you should not be obsessed with the speed of the code and always prioritize cleanliness over speed.
-Well, today we are going to justify this speech a little bit.
+Often in the chat I tell you not to obsess over code speed and to always prioritize cleanliness over speed.
+Well, today we are going to justify this speech a bit.

-Actually, when we talk about the “Arduino compiler”, we are using a generic C++ compiler, usually Gcc.
+Actually, when talking about the “Arduino compiler”, we are using a generic C++ compiler, usually Gcc.
 So, how smart is a C++ compiler like GCC?

-Well, at this stage (or as it is usually said, at the “state of the art”) very, very, very smart.
-Much more than you, me, and even you and I together.
+Well, at this point in the movie (or as they say, in the “state of the art”) very, very, very smart.
+Much more than you, than me, and even more than you and me together.

-It’s not to be depressing.
-Simply, current compilers are very advanced programs, developed over many years, with the contributions and work of great geniuses.
+It’s not something to get depressed about.
+Simply, modern compilers are very advanced programs, developed over many years, with the contributions and work of great geniuses.
 So it is logical that they do an excellent job optimizing code.

 Let’s start with a base example, executed on an ESP32.